fabkury/ndc_map/README.md

 #### How to run
 This script should work out of the box if you follow the instructions in the .R  file under the heading "How to execute this script."

+#### But I just need the NDC-to-drug class map file!
+Do you have pre-made maps?
+If you cannot run this script yourself for any reason, but need an NDC-to-drug class map for your project, I can offer you two options.
+ - One, see the folder "FDA NDC Database File with ATC4."
+The CSV files in there contain all NDCs from the FDA database (https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory) with their classes, as indicated by the folder and file names. **Notice, however, that this file does *not* contain all NDCs you may find in a given dataset, because the NDC Directory does _not_ contain all NDCs that ever existed.**
+ - Two, I can run the script for you if you are able to send me your list of NDCs.
+Over time many people have approached me with such request, as well as their questions about working with NDCs and drug classes.
+I am happy to help.
+Contact me at 191206@kury.dev.

 #### Contributing to this script
 There are extra features that could be implemented.
 See the TODOs in the .R file.